industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 After aggregation the data and metadata are published to IE Databus.
 IE Cloud Connector subscribes to these topics and sends them to the central device

-The aggregated values are published on newly defined topics to prevent collision with SIMATIC S7-Connector
+The aggregated values are published on newly defined topics to prevent collision with OPC UA Connector related topic names

 1. Import the JSON-File